-Susumba/Gully beans are a small green bitter berry that commonly grows wild on abandoned lands, backyards and in gullies in Jamaica.
+Susumba (Gully Beans) are a small green bitter berry that commonly grows wild on abandoned lands, backyards and in gullies in Jamaica.
+Solanum torvum is the scientific name for susumba.
 It is often cooked with saltfish/codfish or mackerel.
 It can also be cooked with soup or in rice.
-There are claims that susumba/gully beans are good for high blood pressure and the leaves are sometimes used as a home remedy for flu & colds.
+There are claims that susumba (gully beans) are good for high blood pressure and the leaves are sometimes used as a home remedy for flu & colds.

 - 2 Cups Susumba (Gully bean)

 - 1 Small onion

 - 1 Teaspoon black pepper

 - 1 Crushed garlic or 2 teaspoons garlic powder